tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The reserved values with the high-order bit set are mandatory, as defined in {{config-extensions}}.
 Servers SHOULD randomly select from these values and include them in extraneous ECH configurations.
+Correctly-implemented clients will ignore these configurations because they do not recognize the mandatory extension.
-These extraneous ECH configurations SHOULD have invalid keys, and public names which the server does not respond to.
-Correctly-implemented clients will ignore these configurations.
+These extraneous ECH configurations SHOULD have invalid keys, and invalid public names, ending in ".invalid" (see {{?RFC2606}}).

 The initial contents for this registry consists of multiple reserved values, with the following attributes, which are repeated for each registration: